spiwokv/distancefield/README.md

 considered.
 The binding site is located in x_i = 15, y_i = 21 and z_i = 14 (i.e. [31.0,43.0,29.0] Angstroms).

 The code will separate the box by a grid with 35x35x35 (for the above presented seting).
 Points coliding with the protein will be ignored.
-Next it will calculate a minimal distance of each point from the binding site using Dijkstra's algorithm and print them to the output.
+Next it will calculate a minimal distance of each point from the binding site using Dijkstra's algorithm (will take couple of minutes) and print them to the output.